Tübingen Hauptbahnhof: Layout of the station

 The Tübingen Hauptbahnhof now has eight running lines, five of which are equipped with platforms: track 1 is the main platform track, the two island platforms are bordered by tracks 2/3 and 5/6.
 On the island platforms there are also the bay platforms 9–12, of which only 12 is used for passenger operations.
 At the western end of the main platform there is another bay platform, track 13, which is used for passenger traffic.
 To the north of this, a platform will be built on the existing dead-end track 14, which has been needed for the intensified service on line RB 63 since December 2022.
 To the west are the depot and the Ammertalbahn, the Tübingen–Sigmaringen railway line and the line towards Immendingen.
 To the east is the former freight yard on the line towards Plochingen.
 Today, only a few sidings remain there; the remaining area was developed into a new urban district between 2015 and 2019.

 All tracks have LCD destination displays for passenger information.
 There is also a Deutsche Bahn service point and a travel centre.
 Two restaurants and various shops are available for visitors.
 The station also has a federal police station and a contact point of the Bahnhofsmission (a charity).

 The platforms have been barrier-free accessible since September 2011.
 This development was planned as part of the station modernisation programme of DB Station&Service for Baden-Württemberg, and work began in spring 2010.
 The platform for tracks 1 and 13 as well as the platform for tracks 2, 3 and 12 were each connected by a lift, and the platform for tracks 5 and 6 by a ramp.
 The low height of the platforms remained unchanged, however, so that step-free boarding of trains is only possible on track 13.
 This platform was the only one to be raised to a height of 55 cm along its entire length when the modernised Ammer Valley Railway was reopened in 1999.
 The raising of the other platforms to 55 cm is still part of the station modernisation program, but no concrete plans and timescales exist yet.

 The renovation of the station is considered a high priority by Deutsche Bahn.
 The concept was developed by the construction administration with Deutsche Bahn and in close consultation with the historic preservation authorities.
 The interior, with its public areas, shops and office units, the platforms, the energy efficiency of the building envelope, and the technical systems are also to be improved.
 The state and the railway are currently coordinating the station renovation program for the next ten years, starting in 2019.

 Services

-Long distance services

-Until the new timetable in December 2009, there were no scheduled long-distance services to Tübingen.
-Since the timetable change in December 2009, Intercity trains have served Tübingen.